Rethinking Re-Sampling in Imbalanced Semi-Supervised Learning: Bi-Sampling

-\textbf{Per-class recall.} Table \ref{tab:per-c} summarizes the per-class recall on CIFAR-10 of FixMatch w/ \& w/o BiS when the imbalanced ratio is $\lambda=2$ and the unlabeled ratio is $\beta=100$.
+\textbf{Per-class recall.} Table \ref{tab:per-c} summarizes the per-class recall on CIFAR-10 of FixMatch w/ \& w/o BiS when $\lambda=2$ and $\beta=100$.
 Our Bi-Sampling strategy achieves significant gains on the two most minority classes ($31.4\%$ and $23.1\%$) while having only little loss the most majority classes, which causes the overall performance improvement of $7.1\%$.

-\textbf{Ablation Study on Decay Strategies.} To better understand the effect of our progressive change between two data samplers with different re-sampling strategies, we conduct an ablation study on the potential decay strategies using the class-imbalanced semi-supervised CIFAR-10 dataset.
+\textbf{Ablation Study on Decay Strategies.} To better understand the effect of our progressive change between two different data samplers, we conduct an ablation study on the potential decay strategies using the class-imbalanced semi-supervised CIFAR-10 dataset.
 We use the setting of unlabeled ratio $\beta = 2$ with varying imbalanced ratio $\lambda$.
 We adopt four methods to calculate $\alpha$ as follows: Equal ($\alpha=0.5$), Linear ($\alpha=1-\frac{T}{T_{max}}$), Cosine ($\alpha=\cos{(\frac{T}{T_{max}} \cdot \frac{\pi}{2}})$), Parabolic ($\alpha=1-(\frac{T}{T_{max}})^2$).
 The shape of each function performance comparisons is shown in Figure \ref{fig:func}.
 We observe that the slower the function decays to $0$, the better the performance is.
 An equal sampling gives the worst performance, while our adopted parabolic decay improves around $8\%$ compared to the equal weighting.
-These results again confirm that the best way to train a model on class-balanced test sets is to initially train well on the original distribution (using a random sampler) and only towards the end change to a more balanced sampling to obtain a better classifier.

-\textbf{Ablation Study on Keep Probability $\boldsymbol{q}$.} To better evaluate the effect of different re-sampling strength on the final performance, we conduct an ablation study on the keep probability $q$ of unlabeled data on the class-imbalanced semi-supervised CIFAR-10 dataset under the setting of unlabeled ratio $\beta = 2$ with varying imbalanced ratio $\lambda$.
-We choose six values for $q$ and draw the keep probability for unlabeled data with the mean sampler of different classes for each when $\lambda=100$ in the left part of Figure \ref{fig:esp}.
-As we can see, as $q$ decreases, the re-sampling strength also gets weaker.
-The right side of Figure \ref{fig:esp} shows the performance comparison of different values for $q$.
+\textbf{Ablation Study on Keep Probability $\boldsymbol{q}$.} To better evaluate the effect of different re-sampling strength on the final performance, we conduct an ablation study on the keep probability $q$ of unlabeled data on the CIFAR-10 dataset under the setting of unlabeled ratio $\beta = 2$ with varying imbalanced ratio $\lambda$.
+We choose six values for $q$.
+As $q$ decreases, the re-sampling strength also gets weaker.
+Figure \ref{fig:esp} shows the performance comparison of different values for $q$.
 If the value of $q$ is too low (i.e. $q=0$) or too high (i.e. $q=1$) the performance significantly decreases, while the remaining values provide similar results.
-This shows that $q$ is a relevant but not sensitive hyper-parameter.